 Chromatin Immunoprecipitation (ChIP) is a powerful technique for studying protein-DNA interaction in vivo.
-ChIP also offers an advantageous tool that allows identification of silenced genes associated with methylated histone H3-K9.
-ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K9 methylation patterns.
-There are several methods used for chromatin immunoprecipitation.
-However, most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.
+ChIP also offers an advantageous tool that allows identification of activated genes associated with acetylated histone H3.
+ChIP coupled with microarrays could be used further for profiling or mapping histone H3 acetylation patterns.
+There are several methods used for chromatin immunoprecipitation, however most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.